ABOUT THE CONGRESS

 He is a graduate of the Goldsmith’s University of London.

-Since 2004 he is a member of the board of Lidl Poland.
-Responsibilities include for the creation of financial strategy and financial management of the group Lidl in Poland.
+Since 2004 he has been a member of the board of Lidl Polska.
+He is responsible for financial planning and financial management of the Lidl Group in Poland.

 Since 1996 she has been associated with the company METRO GROUP in Poland.
 Since 2000 serves as Director of the Representative Office of METRO AG in Poland, representing the company to the state authorities, non-governmental organizations and trade associations.
 President of the Polish Trade and Distribution Organisation and Vice-President of the Confederation Lewiatan.
 Vice President of EuroCommerce, President of the Council for Trade in Central and Eastern Europe, represents the modern trade to the EU institutions in Brussels and takes action against trade restrictions which confine single European market.